Harenna Forest: Flora

 Plant communities in the forest vary with elevation.

 Submontane forests occur from 1450 to 1900 meters elevation.
 Rainfall is from 500 to 600 mm annually, with a distinct dry season.
 The predominant tree is the conifer Afrocarpus falcatus.
 Other canopy trees include Cassipourea malosana, Celtis africana, and Croton macrostachyus.
 Some trees are semi-deciduous, dropping leaves during the dry season.
 Wild coffee is a common shrub in the forest understory.

 Lower montane forests grow between 1900 and 2300 meters elevation.
 Middle montane forests occur between 2300 and 2800 meters.
 Upper montane forests, which include forests dominated by Hagenia abyssinica and extensive stands of the bamboo Yushania alpina, grow from 2800 to 3250 meters elevation.

 Subalpine heathland, dominated by the tree heath Erica arborea, extends from 3250 to 3500 meters elevation, and forms the transition between the forest and the high-elevation alpine moorlands of the Sanetti Plateau.

-One endemic species is the tree Maytenus harenensis, which is also classified by the IUCN as vulnerable due to the threat of logging.
+The tree Gymnosporia harenensis is endemic to the forest, and is also classified by the IUCN as vulnerable due to the threat of logging.